Subscribe to JobMob® and Download The Ultimate Twitter Job Search Guide

 While it's debatable whether an opinion can really be true or false, if it can be confirmed by reliable sources, it's probably true.

-The attendee's vouching was really what he thought, and and not the result of some preconceived incentive or marketing plan.
+The attendee's vouching was really what he thought and not the result of some preconceived marketing plan, and there was no incentive involved.

-I hadn't beckoned to the attendee, who clearly came over of his own volition because he felt compelled to voice his opinion.
+I hadn't beckoned to the attendee, who clearly came over of his own volition because he felt so compelled to share his opinion.

 The speaker had already met the attendee earlier at the same event, so the attendee was a (somewhat) known entity whose credibility could be trusted.
 The fact that I – the “vouchee” – was present and actually knew the attendee also gave him credibility.
 Being present also gave me an opportunity to reinforce the recommendation.